lewismorgan/HarvesterDroid/README.md

 * LucasArts for the beauty that is Star Wars
 * controls(fx), flexmark, mvvmfx

+### Contributing

 HarvesterDroid is licensed under the GNU GPLv3 license.
-Meaning you can freely use this program, I just ask that you provide credit and make your work open source.
+Meaning you can freely use this program according to the terms of the license.
+I also ask that you provide credit and make your work open source if it's based on this code.

+Gradle is this projects dependency and build manager.
+In order to build the project, simply run './gradlew' in your command line.
+Built using Java 8u141.
+Checkstyle is used to check quality of code, based off of Google Java Style with a minor exception to line length (150 instead of 100).

 I will shamelessly plug in a PayPal.me link [here](http://paypal.me/HiImLewis/5), do with it what you will